Revanth Proposes July WEF Follow-Up Meet in Hyderabad

 Chief Minister A. Revanth Reddy at Davos

-Davos: Telangana Chief Minister A. Revanth Reddy on Tuesday proposed hosting an annual follow-up meeting of the World Economic Forum (WEF) every July or August in Hyderabad, a suggestion that received unanimous support from global business leaders and policymakers at the ‘Join The Rise’ event in Davos.
+Hyderabad: Chief Minister A. Revanth Reddy proposed hosting a follow-up meeting of the World Economic Forum (WEF) every July in Hyderabad.
+The proposal received unanimous support from global business leaders and policymakers during the 'Join The Rise' event held in Davos.

-Emphasising that a year-long gap is too long in today’s fast-moving business environment, the Chief Minister urged the WEF to institutionalise a mid-year forum in Hyderabad to accelerate follow-ups and investment decisions.
-“I request you to join me in making this happen — to bring a July WEF Forum to Hyderabad,” he said.
+Stating that one year is a very long time for follow-ups in modern business cycles and investment decision-making, the Chief Minister proposed that the WEF organise another follow-up forum every year — in July or August — in Hyderabad.
+“I request you all to join me in making this happen — to bring a July WEF Forum to Hyderabad.”

-Highlighting Telangana’s growing global profile, Revanth Reddy said the recent Telangana Rising Global Summit was a major success, attracting investments worth over ₹5.75 lakh crore.
-“Usually, we come to Davos to sign MoUs.
-This year, after the success of our Global Business Summit, we are here to present our long-term vision and policies,” he noted.
+He added that the recent Telangana Rising Global Summit was highly successful, attracting investments worth over `5.75 lakh crore.
+“Normally, we come to Davos to sign MoUs, but this year, after the Global Business Summit's success, we are now focusing on presenting our vision and policies.”

-Referring to the December 2025 Telangana Rising Global Summit held at Bharat Future City, the Chief Minister said the state has now initiated discussions with the WEF on hosting the proposed follow-up forum in Hyderabad.
+Referring to the massive success of the Telangana Rising Global Summit — held at Bharat Future City in December 2025 — the Chief Minister said Telangana has decided to engage with the World Economic Forum about hosting the follow-up forum in Hyderabad.

-The delegation highlighted Telangana’s strong investment potential and sought global collaboration in technology, expertise, and innovation.
-Revanth Reddy also pointed out that Hyderabad has emerged as a global hub for Global Capability Centres (GCCs) and is being developed as India’s first 24-hour operational city, with a focus on a vibrant night-time economy along both sides of the River Musi.
+The Chief Minister informed the high-profile attendees that Hyderabad has grown into a global hub for Global Capability Centres (GCCs).
+He added that Hyderabad is being developed as India’s first city to operate 24 hours, with a focus on the night-time economy on both sides of the river Musi.

 Tags: